 I am the trauma coordinator for the emergency department (ED) at Edward Hospital.
 I cover both the ED at Edward Hospital in Naperville as well as the Edward-Elmhurst Health free-standing emergency center in Plainfield.
 In this position, I am a resource to the nursing staff when it comes to caring for injured patients in the ED.

-How long have you worked in education and what was your professional journey to becoming a principal?
+How long have you worked as a nurse and what was included in your journey to become one?

-What has been your favorite thing about working in education?
+What has been your favorite thing about working as a nurse?